 Direct Vent Fireplaces

-Direct-vent fireplaces are closed systems; this means it pulls outside air into the firebox to feed the flame rather than pulling air from inside your home.
+Direct-vent fireplaces are closed systems with a solid pane of glass across the front of the fireplace; this means it pulls outside air into the firebox to feed the flame rather than pulling air from inside your home.
 The exhaust is then expelled through a vent pipe outside your home.
-They are considered primary heat sources as you can run them 24 hours, 7 days a week utilizing a thermostat remotely.
+They are considered primary heat sources as you can run them 24/7 to heat your home, often utilizing a thermostat remote.

-All direct vents will have a solid piece of glass attached to the front of the unit; this is only to be removed during servicing.
-Running a direct-vent with this glass off is dangerous and against the manufacturer’s guidelines.
-Most units will have a thin mesh screen in front of the glass for safety.
+All direct vents will have a solid piece of glass attached to the front of the unit that is only to be removed during servicing.
+Running a direct vent with this glass off is dangerous, may damage your unit, and is against the manufacturer’s guidelines.
+Most units will also have a thin mesh screen in front of the glass for safety which is required for all new units by law.

-Manufacturers have begun to offer heat-transfer kits on some direct-vent models.
-This option will allow for combustible materials (like decorative wood facings or standard drywall) to be installed right next to the unit.
-This also allows for televisions to be installed just above the fireplace without having to protect it with a mantle.
-The heat-transfer kits are available for interior movement of heat or exterior dumping of heat.
+Manufacturers have begun to offer heat-transfer kits on some direct vent models.
+This option will allow for combustible facing materials (wood, drywall, etc.) to be installed right next to the unit.
+This also allows for televisions to be installed just above the fireplace without needing to protect it with a mantle, or to divert the heat from the fireplace to a different room all together.

-Direct-vent units can be vented either vertically through your roof, or horizontally through an exterior wall.
+Direct-vent units can be vented vertically through your roof or horizontally through an exterior wall.
+With the strict clearances required for these units, they are most often installed in new builds but a handful of inserts are available to retrofit.

 Vent Free Fireplaces

-The crux of vent-free is that the yellow flames are not “touching” any log.
-Therefore, you will have “pockets” of flame which is not as realistic as a vented gas log set.
-If the yellow flame touches a log, you will have soot produced and higher levels of carbon monoxide, which is bad.
-Therefore, it is essential to make sure your log set is installed properly and service yearly by an experienced professional.
+The crux of operating a vent free is that the yellow flames are not “touching” any logs or media which creates soot and carbon monoxide.
+Instead, your vent free will have “pockets” of flame which allows it to burn much cleaner and more efficiently.
+It is essential to make sure your log set is installed properly and serviced yearly by an experienced fireplace professional.

 Generally, the vent-free units will be the least expensive gas fireplace option.